kuodrek/indicium-code-challenge/README.md

 print("Copied csv file")
 ```
 **Task 3: build_output_db**
-1. Extracts local data
+1. Extracts local data;
-2. Transform tables into dataframes
+2. Transform tables into dataframes;
-3. Create a additional Column called 'execution_date' so the pipeline can update a data insertion from the same execution date
+3. Create a additional Column called 'execution_date' so the pipeline can update a data insertion from the same execution date;
-4. Drop any rows with NaN to clean the DB
+4. Drop any rows with NaN to clean the DB;
-5. Call the function execute_values and load the dataframe into the output Database
+5. Call the function execute_values and load the dataframe into the output Database.

 Since the data is relational, I chose postgres as the output DB since the other databases use postgres as well.
 ```python